Magma (algebra): Morphism of magmas

+Note that these commutative magmas are not associative; nor do they have an identity element.
+This morphism of magmas has been used in economics since 1863 when W. Stanley Jevons calculated the rate of inflation in 39 commodities in England in his A Serious Fall in the Value of Gold Ascertained, page 7.

 Notation and combinatorics

 The magma operation may be applied repeatedly, and in the general, non-associative case, the order matters, which is notated with parentheses.
 Also, the operation • is often omitted and notated by juxtaposition: